AUTUMN SPECIAL · 10% OFF · Contact us now for a free no obligation quote

 Causes of Rising Damp

-Rising damp however is caused by a buildings structure soaking up ground water in a capillary action.
+Rising damp, however, is caused by a building’s structure soaking up groundwater in a capillary action.
 Porous building materials draw the moisture upwards and into the walls, thus the term rising damp.
 Whether the fabric of the building is brick, block or stone, rising damp can be present in all these types of build.

 Once this has been rectified then the next course of defence is the DPC.
 This is where a non-porous material is present in the structure, preventing water from ingressing further.
 Usually, this is a slate layer in older properties or an “engineering brick” or synthetic layer about 6 inches above the ground level course.